d3moon/Undertale-Extreme-Analyser/README.md

 ## Installation

 1. Clone the repository.
-2. Install the require packages with `pip install requirements.txt` command.
+2. Install the require packages with `pip install -r requirements.txt` command.
 3. Run the program with `python welcome.py` command.

 ## Authors